This post may contain affiliate links. Please read our disclosure for more info.

 1. Use blocks to help you build up your strength.

-Don’t be mistaken, this does not make the pose easier- it will make you realize how much of your body you actually have to use in this pose!
-It will help you build your upper body strength though and help you practice with proper alignment without dipping your elbows too low.
+Don’t be mistaken, these modifications do not make the pose easier- it will make you realize how much of your body you actually have to use in this pose!
+It will help you build your upper body and core strength though and help you practice with proper alignment without dipping your elbows or too low and learn to properly engage your core.

 2. Use a strap to help you practice proper alignment.

-If you’re having a hard time keeping your elbows tucked in, try this trick I learned from on of Brett Larkin’s videos. all you need is a yoga strap.
+If you’re having a hard time keeping your elbows tucked in, try this trick using a yoga strap to correct your alignment.

 Wrap the yoga strap around your upper arms and tie it.
 It will help you keep your elbows tucked into your sides as you lower down!